luapower/website/www/md/luapower-git.md

 Say you created a new module locally, and now you want to turn it into a package named `foo`, hosted at `https://github.com/bob/foo`.

-Create the repo `bob/foo` on github, make it known to luapower so it can clone it, clone it, add in your files, commit and push:
+Create the repo `bob/foo` on github, make it known to multigit so it can clone it, clone it, add in your files, commit and push:

 	mgit baseurl bob https://github.com/bob/    # add bob's base url